WGOP: Former programming

 Over the years, the station has been home to several formats.
-It once programmed an urban gospel format, as well as oldies, country music and even simulcast LMA partner WBEY-FM (97.9 FM).
-Party Line on WBEY-FM was once simulcast on WGOP, until the station went to a sports radio format.
+It once programmed an urban gospel format, as well as oldies, and country music and even simulcast LMA partner WBEY-FM (97.9 FM).
+The Party Line on WBEY-FM was once simulcast on WGOP, until the station went to a sports radio format.
 Circa late 1950s "Mama's Country Youngin" Eddie Matherly was a popular WDMV personality.

 In the early 1960s the station's music format "Delmarvarama" featured "America's Best Loved Music And Song."
 During that era the station promoted itself as "Big Signal Radio" in reference to its 540 AM frequency which in those days covered much of the lower and mid Eastern Shore with a strong signal.
-Its low frequency and abundance of water in the Eastern Shore area still allows the signal to blanket up to DC's southern suburbs, down to all of the Tidewater/Virginia Beach metro and into North Carolina.
+Its low frequency and abundance of water in the Eastern Shore area still allow the signal to blanket up to DC's southern suburbs, down to all of the Tidewater/Virginia Beach metro and into North Carolina.

 Radio shows that formerly aired on both WBEY and WGOP include The Oldies but Goodies Show on Saturday nights, The Old Country and Bluegrass Show on Sunday nights and Light and Easy Cafe on Monday nights.